Research project Optimization of grassland exploitation using a decision support tool

 Relevance/Valorization

-By developing this tool, the project partners aim to achieve optimal yields in a more sustainable manner within the current stringent fertilization standards and changing climate conditions.
-Use of the tool will make it possible to increase yield of mowed grass of optimal quality, at a higher financial return per ha.
-This increases farm profitability.
-Grass is a very important forage crop in Flanders and also worldwide, with a huge acreage.
-Furthermore, from a climate point of view, it is important to preserve grasslands.
+With the developed tool, grassland farmers can achieve optimal yields in a more sustainable manner within the current stringent fertilization standards and changing climate conditions.
+Use of the tool increases farm profitability.
+Grass is a very important forage crop in Flanders and worldwide, with a huge acreage.
+Grasslands must be preserved to prevent and mitigate the effects of climate change.